flarum/framework/framework/core/README.md

 	> Note: You must access the Laravel application so that it is at the top level (i.e. not under any sub-directories.)
 To do this, you can either set your web server's document root to the `public` folder of your application, or you can [configure a virtual host](http://davidwalsh.name/create-virtual-host) pointing to the `public` folder.

-If you’re having trouble, **do not** create a new issue — instead, get help on the [Flarum Development Forum](http://discuss.flarum.org).
+If you’re having trouble, **do not** create a new issue — instead, get help on the [Flarum Development Forum](http://discuss.flarum.org) or hop on #flarum on irc.freenode.net.

 ## Contributing